amit15expedia/GitTutorial/README.md

 # GitTutorial
 Sample code
 Hello i am adding a new line
+created new branch feature1